CityOfStanton/Kiosk-Client/README.md

 # ConcessionStand
-UWP app used to operate our Windows 10 concession stands.
+UWP app used for various displays with our Windows 10 concession stands running in Kiosk mode.